Interested in being a reporter for E&E?

 E&E is always looking for top editorial talent.
 If you are a superior reporter and writer -- and you want to cover one of the most interesting policy areas on Earth -- we'd love to hear from you.
 E&E is not looking for bloggers or advocates.
 We want serious journalists who are politically savvy, write compelling copy and can't stand being beaten when pursuing a story.

-Environment & Energy Publishing (E&E), a subscription-based online news organization headquartered in Washington, D.C., seeks a junior-level web developer to join our four-person tech department.
+Environment & Energy Publishing (E&E), a subscription-based online news organization headquartered in Washington, D.C., seeks a junior-level web developer to join our five-person tech department.

 Working closely with three other in-house developers, the successful candidate will help create the internal apps used by our editorial and sales staff.
 You will also contribute new features for E&E's public website, which is read by Congress and federal agencies, top law and lobbying firms, major corporations, environmental groups, think tanks and universities.

 Much of our front-end code uses Backbone, written with CoffeeScript, and Sass on top of Ruby on Rails and Sinatra back ends.
 Comfort up and down the stack is ideal, but even more so is a willingness to learn new technologies so you can craft the best solution.

 Experience with API-driven web applications is a plus.

 Candidates should e-mail a cover letter and resume to Technical/Graphics Director Michael Abate at email@example.com.
 Be sure to include links to existing applications and/or your GitHub account.E&E is an equal opportunity employer that offers a competitive salary, a 401(k) plan, Metro passes, good health/dental and a fun, fast-paced work environment at a great Capitol Hill location.